brookbam/UnnamedGalacticConflict/README.md

 ﻿# UnnamedGalacticConflict

-Scripts can be foudn in Assets/Scripts
+Scripts can be found in Assets/Scripts